mees-van-wel/hexa-center-website/src/routes/guide/healthcare/programs/index.md

 ## 4. Step modes

-TODO: Finish this

 When creating or editing a step you will find 3 slide-toggles; `Responder Mode`, `Addition Mode`, and `Answer Mode`.
 An explanation for each of these toggles can be found below.

-**Responder mode:** this detemines whether a step is meant to be filled in by an internal user or external client.
+**Responder mode:** this detemines whether a step is meant to be completed by an internal user or an external client.
 Setting this slider to `external` means the dossier's associated client(s) will have to fill in this step via the client portal.
 The `internal` slider setting means the step has to be completed by a user via Hexa Center's dossier system.

-Setting the slider to `External` disallows the `Answer mode` slider to be set to `Shared`, as each client has to fill in the step individually.
+Setting the slider to `External` disables the `Answer mode` slider from being set to `Shared`, as each client must individually complete the questionnaire via the client portal.

-Please refer to the [Dossiers](../dossiers/index.md "Dossiers") page for more information about the client portal and dossiers.
+For more information about the client portal and dossiers, please refer to the [Dossiers](../dossiers/index.md "Dossiers") page.

-**Addition Mode:** steps set to `Manually` will not be automatically added to the program when adding it to a dossier.
+**Addition Mode** steps set to `Manually` will not be automatically added to the program when adding it to a dossier.
 Whereas those set to `Automatically` will be.
-This means that steps which are set to `Manually` can be later added to the dossier.
+Steps which are set to `Manually` can be later added to the dossier.

-**Answer mode:** this option is only relevant when more than one client has been added to your file.
-When setting this slider to `Individual`, the step has to be filled out separately for each client in the file.
-Whereas setting the slider to `Shared` will mean that the answers will be shared among the dossier's clients, so each client wil register the same answer.
+**Answer mode:** this option is only relevant when more than one client has been added to the dossier.
+When setting this slider to `Individual`, the step has to be filled in separately for each client in the dossier.
+Whereas setting the slider to `Shared` will mean that the answers will be shared among the dossier's clients, so each client will register the same answer.

 ## 5. Adding steps to programs

 Adding steps to a program is made as simple and easy to understand as possible.
 Click on the `+ New` button to create a step.
 Alternatively, link an already existing step by clicking on the `Link Existing` field and selecting a step from there.
-Upon selecting a step from the list of available steps, that step will immediately be added to the program.
+Upon selecting a step from the list of available steps, the aforementioned step will immediately be added to the program.
 Linked steps have an icon next to the name indicating that the step is linked to a step originating from a different program.

-Changes made to a linked step are synchronized across every program where that step is linked.
-So, any modifications made to the original step or the linked copy will appear in both versions of the step.
-Please keep this in mind when editing linked steps.
+Changes made to a linked step are **synchronized** across every program where that step is linked.
+So, any modifications made to the original step or the linked copy will appear in both versions of the step. **Please keep this in mind when editing linked steps.**

-The external checkbox toggle determines whether a step is open to external clients.
-Below are screenshots that illustrate the appearance of the 'External' and 'Linked Step' icons.
+The `external checkbox toggle` determines whether a step is open to external clients.
+Below are screenshots that illustrate the appearance of the `External` and `Linked Step` icons.

 ![Linked step](/images/guide/programs-linked.jpg "Linked step")
 ![External step](/images/guide/programs-external.jpg "External step")

 ## 5.1 Creating steps

 Selecting a program from the list of available programs and clicking on the `+ New` button found under the `steps` section will bring up the step creation screen.
-A name must be entered for a step to be created.
-Entering a description is not required.
+To create a step, you must provide a name.
+Entering a description is however not required.
 Toggle the `external checkbox` checkbox if this step is meant to be sent to clients via email.

 ![Creating step](/images/guide/programs-create.jpg "Creating step")